Piratux/menu-service/README.md

 # menu-service
 A simple REST Python + MySQL web service that implements CRUD operations on dish menu database.
+Using author service as dependence from here: https://github.com/VytenisKaj/LibraryWebService

 ## How to run it yourself
 ```bash